Local min-max surfaces and strongly irreducible minimal Heegaard splittings: Local min-max theory

-In the following theorem, we want to show that in the setting of Simon-Smith, local min-max still gives a minimal surface inside the interior of the connected domain $N$.
-Suppose that $\partial N =\Gamma_0 \cup\Gamma_1$ where $\Gamma_0$, $\Gamma_1$ are disjoint closed surfaces.
-Assume also that each component of the boundary $\partial N$ is either a strictly mean convex surface or a minimal surface.
+The following theorem will be crucial for proving Rubinstein's conjecture.
+The point is to show that in the setting of Simon-Smith, under certain conditions, local min-max gives a minimal surface \textit{inside the interior} of the connected domain $N$.